- Relaxes the muscles in the gut

 Always read the patient information leaflet thoroughly before you start to take a new medicine.

-If you order with us before 2pm, we can offer you next day delivery on your purchase.
+If you place your order by 2pm, we can offer you next day delivery.

 Alverine Citrate Dosage